cartheur/ideal/README.md

 25         return another experiment than anticipation[0].interaction.experiment
 ```

 The `anticipate()` function checks for known composite interactions whose pre-interactions match the last enacted primitive interaction; we call these the activated composite interactions.
 A new object, _anticipation_, is created for each activated composite interaction.
 The activated composite interaction's post-interaction is associated with this anticipation as the anticipation's _proposed interaction_.
 The `selectExperiment()` function sorts the list of anticipations by decreasing valence of their proposed interaction.
-Then, it takes the fist anticipation (index [0]), which has the highest valence in the list.
+Then, it takes the fist anticipation $index [0]$, which has the highest valence in the list.
 If this valence is positive, then the agent wants to re-enact this proposed interaction, leading to the agent choosing this proposed interaction's experiment.

 This solution works in a very simple environment that generates no competing anticipations.
 However, for environments that may generate competing anticipations, we want the agent to be able to balance competing anticipations based on their probabilities of realization.
 We may have an environment that, in a given context, makes all the four interactions likely to happen but with different probabilities.
 For example, in the context in which `e1r1` was enacted, both `e1` and `e2` may result sometimes in `r1` and sometimes in `r2`.
 But, e1 is more likely to result in `r2` than `e2`.
 To handle this kind of environment, we associate a weight to composite interactions, as shown in Table 3.3.